 Michaela is a bilingual historical researcher with training in sociocultural anthropology.
 She draws on this background to support various historical research projects.
 As a past member of the client services team, she has an extensive background in customer service and communication.

 Jamie joined Know History as a client service advocate before transitioning to the research team.
 With a background in Indigenous relations, Jamie is experienced in community-based research and engagement.
 She currently applies her skills to Know History's registry projects.

 Nick Gillen, MA

 Rimsha has a background in client services, communication, and administration.
-With a diploma in General Arts and Science from Loyalist College in Belleville, she is highly detail-oriented and organized.
-Rimsha’s superior interpersonal skills and welcoming manner ensure that Know History’s clients receive the best service and attention from their very first interaction with our company.
+Rimsha’s superior interpersonal skills and welcoming manner ensure that our registry clients receive the best service and attention from their very first interaction with our company.

 Jenna Klassen, MA

 Jenna is a published historian with a research background in Canadian immigration and ethnicity, material culture, and gender history.
 She has experience working in archival institutions and with museum artifact collections.
 In addition to historical research, Jenna has worked in the public history sector as a collections manager and museum curator.